leangjia/blender_docs/manual/interface/window_system/areas.rst

    :Hotkey:    :kbd:`Ctrl-Spacebar`

 The maximized area fill the whole application window.
-You can maximize an area with :menuselection:`View --> Area --> Toggle Maximize Area` menu entry or keyboard shortcut :kbd:`Ctrl-Spacebar`.
-To return to normal size, use the keyboard shortcut :kbd:`Ctrl-Spacebar` or the *Back to Previous* button on the Topbar.
+You can maximize an area with :menuselection:`View --> Area --> Toggle Maximize Area` menu entry or keyboard shortcut.
+To return to normal size, use the keyboard shortcut again or the *Back to Previous* button on the Topbar.

 .. note::